New Jersey companies that need to hire should consider conducting background checks on their prospective employees.

 How Do I Get a Background Check in New Jersey?

-New Jersey employers can request criminal history information from the New Jersey State Police for prospective employees.
+Employers can request criminal history information from the New Jersey State Police for prospective employees.
 Public and private school employers can also submit requests to the New Jersey Department of Education’s Office of Student Protection.

 Conducting background checks through the state’s agencies will only return criminal history information from within the state of New Jersey and will not provide information about convictions in other jurisdictions or about other critical types of background information.

-Some employers might find online vendors offering free New Jersey background checks.
+Some employers might find online vendors offering free background checks.
 These vendors should be avoided because they frequently do not comply with the FCRA and may return inaccurate and outdated information.
 Relying on the information they provide can place you at risk of lawsuits.

 The best approach to conduct a pre-employment background check is to partner with a reputable background check provider like iprospectcheck.
 We offer comprehensive, accurate, up-to-date, and FCRA-compliant employment background check reports.